 Installation of PyImfit

-Note that since PyImfit is only meant to work with Python 3 (specifically, version 3.5 or later on Linux and version 3.6 or later on macOS), I reference pip3 instead of just pip in the example installation commands below.
+Note that since PyImfit is only meant to work with Python 3 (specifically, versions 3.10 or later), I reference pip3 instead of just pip in the example installation commands below.
 If your version of pip automatically installs into Python 3, then you don’t need to explicitly specify pip3.

 Standard Installation: macOS

-A precompiled binary version (“wheel”) of PyImfit for macOS can be installed from PyPI via pip:
+Precompiled Intel (x86-64) and Apple silicon (arm64) binary versions (“wheels”) of PyImfit for macOS can be installed from PyPI via pip:

 $ pip3 install pyimfit